-A classic cover letter mistake has long been not bothering to send one.
+One of the classic cover letter mistakes has long been not bothering to send one.
 Call it a sin of omission.

 I’m OK with this because, as a recruiter, I almost never read cover letters.
 I find the resume a meatier, more comprehensive read than most cover letters.

 You can find opinions a-go-go on the necessity of cover letters.
 Sadly, there’s not much hard data backing up either the pro or con positions.

 I was curious, so I decided to look for some good research on the topic.